bbabcock1990/cloud_gaming_vm/README.md

     - No downside here.
 This provide fast downloads/uploads.
 - [Empheral Disk](https://learn.microsoft.com/en-us/azure/virtual-machines/ephemeral-os-disks) are used (Empheral disk are at no cost in Azure and offer better performance)
     - The downside here is that data on the disks are not persistent.
 Any shutdown or removal of the VM will cause data loss.
-- Internet Cost includes Ingress Charges for Azure.
-Outbound charges or Egress includes 100 GB at no cost.
+- [Internet Cost](https://azure.microsoft.com/en-us/pricing/details/bandwidth/) includes Ingress Charges for Azure.
+Outbound Egress charges includes 100 GB at no cost. (.087 cents per GB after 100 GB.)

 The total cost of this Gaming VM to run for 5 hours is around ~1.2$